Perspective | The Masters calls for strategy. Bryson DeChambeau is trying strong-arm math instead.

 “Do you guys mind if I hit just one ball?” he asked.
 Westwood gestured: Please, go ahead.
 Wallace hit his tee shot short of the fairway bunker on the right.
 Westwood hit a fine drive even with the bunker in the center of the fairway.

 And then DeChambeau absolutely obliterated one up the left side.
 When it landed, he strode straight to the clubhouse, something of a walk-off homer.
 Westwood and Wallace were left to go find the ball, which they did — some 60 yards beyond Westwood’s, just a yard into the rough.
-Shake your head in disbelief, except he’ll do it all week.
+Shake your head in disbelief, except he will do it all week.

 “There was a couple of them that were reality checks,” Rahm said Thursday after his own 69.

-ake the third, which plays as a 350-yard par 4 and has a steep slope in front of the green that prevents shots from bouncing up.
-Thursday, DeChambeau ripped at his driver, then squinted down the fairway.
+Take the third, which plays as a 350-yard par-4 and has a steep slope in front of the green that prevents shots from bouncing up.
+On Thursday, DeChambeau ripped at his driver, then squinted down the fairway.

 “Short,” he muttered.
 “God, I hit it so high on the face.”